canonical/ubuntu-pro-client/docs/explanations/status_columns.md

 Where:

-* **SERVICE**: Is the name of service being offered.
+* **SERVICE**: Is the name of service being offered
-* **AVAILABLE**: Shows if that service is available on the machine.
-To verify if a service is available, we check the machine kernel version, architecture and the Ubuntu release it is running.
+* **AVAILABLE**: Shows if that service is available on that machine.
+To verify if a service is available, we check the machine kernel version, architecture, Ubuntu release being used and the machine type (i.e lxd for LXD containers)
 * **DESCRIPTION**: A short description of the service.

 ## With Pro subscription attached